External Data Sources¶

 - Choose supported data source types;

-- Define connection attributes, including ID, data source title, associated host, port, database, user, password;
+- Define connection attributes, including ID, data source title, associated host, port, database, user, password.

 - Test the connection as needed;

-- Click Save to add successfully.
+- Click Save to successfully add.

 - Edit a data source, modifying configurations other than DataFlux Func, data source type, and ID;